 Best PSVR games 2020: the best PlayStation VR titles

 Add a new dimension to your gaming with the best PSVR games.

-Once you’ve tried virtual reality, regular games just feel a little… flat.
+Once you’ve tried virtual reality, regular video games just feel a little… flat.
 Which is where PSVR comes in.
 Sony's answer to VR for your home, which is why we've collected together our pick of the best PSVR games on offer right now.

-And while Sony’s PSVR isn’t quite the most magical way of experiencing the medium, it certainly offers the most bang for your buck - especially when it comes to trying VR from the comfort of your own home.
+Although Sony’s PSVR isn’t the best way of experiencing the medium, it certainly offers the most bang for your buck - especially when it comes to trying VR from the comfort of your own home.
 The Vive and Oculus Rift are wonderful machines offering full roomscale experiences, but you’ll need to drop over £300 on them – plus a £700+ PC to ensure it’s not a vomit-inducing slideshow.